der-mac/dermac-keepass/README.md

 This happens only if the installed version is older (or not present) than the version that should be installed.

 The global configuration creates a central configuration for all users.
-You can decide to let the user overide these settings or not.
+You can decide if let the user override these settings or not.

 ## Setup